Last Updated on November 20th, 2021

 Many acne care products can kill acne bacteria.
-The problem with some of these products is that they can also kill the skin.
-This article reviews the 10 most commonly used products for getting rid of acne infections, their pros and their cons.
+The problem with some of these products is that they can also damage the skin.
+We’re examining the pros and cons of the 10 most commonly used products for getting rid of acne bacteria.
 But first let’s take a closer look at how acne bacteria cause, or don’t cause, blemished skin.

-Most of the time the acne bacterium Propionibacterium acnes is a natural fixture on human skin.
+Let’s start with how acne is actually formed.
+Most of the time, the acne bacterium, Propionibacterium acnes, is a natural fixture on human skin.
 The skin makes an oil called sebum to keep it flexible and lubricated.
 The skin produces extra sebum when the skin is stressed.
-This production of extra oil can be part of a generalized reaction of the entire body to stress, or it can part of a specialized reaction with the skin to stressors that only affect the skin itself, such as allergens, irritant chemicals, rubbing, or heat.
+This production of extra oil can be part of a generalized reaction of the entire body to stress, or it can be part of a specialized reaction with the skin to stressors that only affect the skin itself, such as allergens, irritant chemicals, rubbing, or heat.

 Benzoyl peroxide, also known as BP, or, since the BP oil spill, as BPO, is the active ingredient in the majority of acne products you can buy over the counter or get by prescription.
 Benzoyl peroxide breaks down into two compounds that both kill bacteria and reduce the sensitivity to the skin to the immune system.
 Almost all the bacteria in a pore will die within 48 hours of exposure to BP.